bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 agent server sends zero or more provisional responses on the same stream as the request, followed by one or more final responses.
 See {{Section 7.2 of SIP2.0}} for a description of provisional and final responses.

-SIP/3 does not use any unidirectional QUIC streams.

 On a given request stream, receipt of multiple requests MUST be treated as malformed.

 A SIP message (request or response) consists of: